Epilogue de la Première Partie

 With that he turned his attention back to me, "I won't show you the same mercy I showed your dogs!" he latched on, but it was only for a second.

-I don't know how it happened but I flew backward a number of feet and into the darkness.
+I didn't know how it happened but I flew backward a number of feet and into the darkness.
 I couldn't see anything but I heard what sounded like horrendous blows coming from the direction of the barn.
 The sound was drawing away, further and further away and before long there was nothing but deafening silence.
-I strained my ears as I made my way back to the barn.
+I strained my ears as I made my way back to the doorway.
 Gabriel was gone.
-I sat on the steps leading up to the loft and waited and wondered.
+I wandered to the steps leading up to the loft and sat down waiting and wondering.

 An hour passed, two.
 It started to grow light.